 With a captivating blend of tranquil lakes, forested mountains, active volcanoes, scenic waterfalls and exotic beaches, Bali is the epitome of paradise.
 The most famous vacation spot in the Indonesian archipelago offers unforgettable experiences, particularly for nature and wildlife lovers.

-In this article we show you some of the best day trips if you want to experience nature in Bali and wildlife in Bali.
+Below we show you some of the best day trips if you want to experience nature in Bali and wildlife in Bali.
 Whether that’s discovering the rich marine life here or the unbelievable gushing waterfalls and forests brimming with monkeys.
+(Recommended: How To Stay Safe In Bali).

 But first, here’s a few fun facts about this stunning island!